incmix-ui/incmix-ui/.notes/governance.md

   to know each other.
 - Access to premium software or courses to grow your skills and knowledge.
 - Access to the internal projects.
-- Free access to Chakra UI Pro components for use in side projects.
+- Free access to Incmix UI Pro components for use in side projects.

 ## Teams